 \subsection{All simple objects are self-dual}

-We are not able to provide a classification of symmetric fusion categories of rank $4$, but here are some comments for the remaining case, in which all simple objects are self dual.It follows from Theorem \ref{rango p-1/2} that we can have examples of such categories that are non super Tannakian only in characteristics $p=5$ or $7$.
+We are not able to provide a classification of symmetric fusion categories of rank $4$, but here are some comments for the remaining case, in which all simple objects are self-dual.
+It follows from Theorem \ref{rango p-1/2} that we can have examples of such categories that are non super-Tannakian only in characteristics $p=5$ or $7$.